706-419-3883

 Exposure to Sunshine

 How much ultraviolet light are you being exposed to?
 This will be affected by latitude and time of year, among other variables.
 How much of your skin is exposed to the ultraviolet rays?
 How old are you?
 The elderly manufacture less vitamin D from sunlight.
 The higher content of melanin in dark skin reduces the skin’s ability to make vitamin D from sun exposure.
 Some studies suggest that sunscreen applications decrease the amounts of vitamin D you will get from sunshine.
+In order to generate vitamin D from sun exposure, a person needs to expose their face, hands, and arms.

 Weight and Fat Status